abrazier/vacation-tracker/README.md

 # Vacation Tracker

 Track and plan your vacation time over the year.
+Built using React and FastAPI with postgresdb for storage.

 ## Features